keeperdao/hidingbook-api-docs/README.md

 The HidingBook is a backend infrastructure component of the Hiding Game which hosts hidden orders only fillable by KeeperDAO keepers.
 It also supports client friendly APIs which enable a smooth front end user experience.

 Integrating your client with the HidingBook enables your users to coordinate with KeeperDAO keepers and directly participate in the MEV (miner extractable value) capture process.
-Which means, users and keepers are working together to capture the most profit possible from a trade that the user was going to make anyway.
+This is a win-win because both users and keepers are working together to maximize profit generation from a trade the user was going to perform anyways.

 ### User benefits
 * Protected against invisible slippage